-At Chr.
-Hansen's laboratories in Hørsholm and Avedøre also receive a weekly visit from Stena Recycling, who is passing by to collect, label and pick up hazardous waste.
-Here too, everything that can be recycled will be.
-Metal-containing hazardous waste such as spray cans, oil filters and batteries are sorted, pretreated and subsequently sent for recycling in either Denmark or Germany.
-Waste that cannot be recycled for new materials is burned at approved incineration plants and thus used for energy production.
+Stena Recycling pays a weekly visit to Chr.
+Hansen's laboratories in Hørsholm and Avedøre, to gather, label and pick up hazardous waste.
+It is also important that everything that can be recycled actually is.
+Hazardous waste containing metal – such as aerosol cans, oil filters and batteries – are sorted, preprocessed and subsequently sent for recycling in either Denmark or Germany.
+Waste that cannot be recycled into new materials is incinerated at approved incineration plants and thereby used for energy production.

 “When Stena Recycling collects our hazardous waste, we know that it will be safely and correctly labeled, handled and transported, in accordance with all applicable legislation,” says Ninkie Bendtsen, environmental coordinator at Chr.
 Hansen.

 With a business strategy called Nature’s No. 1, it is no surprise that sustainable recycling is high on the agenda at the bioscience company Chr.
 Hansen.
 Over the past eight years, Chr.
 Hansen in Denmark has been working with Stena Recycling in converting waste into new resources.
 The company's global target is to achieve a degree of recycling of 40%.
 That target was achieved long ago in Denmark, and in just five years, recycling has increased from 18% to 50% for secondary waste fractions such as plastics, cardboard and metal.
 Chr.
 Hansen’s primary flow of waste is eluate (a liquid residual fraction from centrifugation, etc.) that is removed for use in artificial fertilizers and at biogas plants.

 Today, Stena Recycling is a complete supplier in waste management for Chr.
 Hansen and has in-depth knowledge of the company's production, everyday operations and products.
 This knowledge helps create results and forms the basis for the development of solutions that work in everyday operations.